pymc-devs/pytensor/doc/library/config.rst

     Default: Full path to ``g++`` if ``g++`` is present.
 Empty string otherwise.

     Indicates which C++ compiler to use.
 If empty, no C++ code is compiled.
-Pytensor automatically detects whether ``g++`` is present and disables C++ compilation when it is not.
+PyTensor automatically detects whether ``g++`` is present and disables C++ compilation when it is not.
 On Darwin systems (e.g. Mac OS X), it looks for ``clang++`` and uses that when available.

-    Pytensor prints a warning if it detects that no compiler is present.
+    PyTensor prints a warning if it detects that no compiler is present.

     This value can point to any compiler binary (full path or not), but things may break if the interface is not ``g++``-compatible to some degree.